dpw5314/GPGPU-CUDA-Parallel-Programming/README.md

 It's a GPU-based program that helps to speed up the execution time of gene recombination process
 ## Getting Started

 Please download all the files before you test the program.
-It includes .....
+It includes Data, Data1, and all other source codes.

 ### Prerequisites
 Before you run the program, you need: